 Alison Jones (Founder and Chief Executive)

-I am a teacher/trainer and education consultant with extensive experience in schools, colleges and also training education and social work staff. it was clear to me that there was a significant group of mainly BAME youngsters failing to succeed despite the efforts of schools – due to their economic, social and ‘life’ circumstances.
+I am a teacher/trainer and education consultant with extensive experience in schools, colleges as well as training education and social work staff. it was clear to me that there was a significant group of (mainly ethnic minority) youngsters failing to succeed – despite the efforts of schools – due to their economic, social and ‘life’ circumstances.
 I founded The Stepladder Foundation (a UK registered charity) initially as a ‘not for profit’ organisation in 2000.
-Working with disadvantaged young people in North East London and across the UK, with Saturday sessions and on-going individually tailored ‘wrap around’ provision after school – to motivate, coach and support those who really need it, Stepladder evolved exciting new and effective ways to raise aspirations and achievement.
+Working with disadvantaged young people in North East London and later across the UK, with Saturday sessions and on-going, individually tailored ‘wrap around’ provision after school – to motivate, coach and support those who really need it, Stepladder evolved exciting new and effective ways to raise aspirations and achievement.
 Our great track record speaks for itself!

 Oliver Dunn (Chair)

 I am an advisory teacher working for a London local authority.
-I graduated from The University of Greenwich with a first-class honours in Sociology.
-I also gained a PGCE at the Institute of Education.
+I graduated from The University of Greenwich with a first-class honours in Sociology and gained a PGCE at the Institute of Education.
 I enjoy music, meditation and travelling.
-I was on the very first Stepladder programme – graduating in 2002.
-After graduating from the programme; I had the chance to work on the programme to support the next generation and I have been working to support our activities ever since.
+I was on the very first Stepladder programme – graduating in 2002 and following this, I had the chance to work on the programme to support the next generation.
+I have been working to support our activities ever since.
 I am very clear in my assertion that I would never have made it to university without the support of The Stepladder Foundation – in particular Alison, our CEO.
 Knowing the difference this programme can make to the lives of individuals is what keeps me involved.
-I am immensely proud to be the current chair of trustees and thoroughly excited about growing the reach of our work – at a time when it is so desperately needed.
+I am immensely proud to be the current chair of trustees and thoroughly excited about growing the reach of our work.

 Louise Francis (Secretary)